Best-Rated Real Estate Agents | Buyers & Sellers

 Choosing the Best Real Estate Agent

-Wherever you live in New Zealand, there’s usually never a shortage of real estate agents ready to sell your home, or sell you a home, or rent you one!
+Wherever you live in New Zealand, there’s usually never a shortage of real estate agents ready to sell your home … or sell you a home!

-Equally, 37% say they look for a real estate agent to have a great reputation, and great references from previous clients.
-Just 18% are most influence by price.
+Equally, 39% say they look for a real estate agent to have a great reputation, and great references from previous clients.
+Just 15% are influenced most by price.

 And when it comes to what impresses people the most about their experiences buying and selling property through a realtor, communication is key.
-Over a third of respondents (37%) in our survey cite clear Communication & Advice as the biggest driver of their satisfaction, while just under a third (32%) say Contract Handling for a smooth transaction is most important for them.
+Well over a third of respondents (41%) in our survey cite clear Communication & Advice as the biggest driver of their satisfaction, while just under a third say Problem Resolution (29%) and Contract Handling (27%) are key.

 Here’s the full rundown of what the consumers in our survey say are the main things they consider when rating their real estate agents: